mui/material-ui/docs/data/base/getting-started/usage/usage.md

 ### Best practices

-If you are customizing a component like the [Unstyled Button](/base/react-button/) that only has a root slot, you may prefer to use the more succinct `component` prop instead of `slots`.
+If you are customizing a component like the [Button](/base/react-button/) that only has a root slot, you may prefer to use the more succinct `component` prop instead of `slots`.

 Overriding with `component` lets you apply the attributes of that element directly to the root.
-For instance, if you replace the Unstyled Button root with an `<li>` tag, you can add the `<li>` attribute `value` directly to the component.
+For instance, if you replace the Button root with an `<li>` tag, you can add the `<li>` attribute `value` directly to the component.
 If you did the same with `slots.root`, you would need to place this attribute on the `slotProps.root` object in order to avoid a TypeScript error.

 ## Components vs. hooks